Box dimension of stable sub-slices of fractal graphs over Anosov automorphisms: Kaplan, Mallet-Paret, and Yorke techniques

 \citet{kaplan1984} use this proposition for any translation of the form $\gamma(t)=f(t+\theta)$, since the variation of $f(t+\theta)$ on $[0,2\pi n/\rho]$ equals the variation of $f(t)$ on $[\theta,2\pi n/\rho+\theta]$, so they can cover any interval of the domain.
 Using Lemma 2.6 and Lemma 2.7 in \cite{kaplan1984} they shown that for large enough $k,n\in\mathbb{N}$ there is $0<C_0<|g_{\sigma_0}|$ such that

 Setting $C_1$ as $|g_{\sigma_0}|-C_0$ and using Proposition \ref{prop2.5} we obtain

 whenever $\text{length}(J)\leq(2\pi n/\sigma_0)B^{-k}$.
-For the upper bound the fact that $q$ and $q'$ are bounded let us obtain $C_2>0$ such that
+For the upper bound, the fact that $q$ and $q'$ are bounded let us obtain $C_2>0$ such that

 if $L=\text{length}(J)$ is small enough (see Proposition 2.9 in \cite{kaplan1984}).
 Then Proposition \ref{var} ensures that After calculating the box dimensions of the stable and unstable slices, it is possible to calculate the box dimension of the graph of $\phi$.
-We expand some details in the proof given in \cite{kaplan1984}. \begin{theorem}[Theorem B in \cite{kaplan1984}] If $p$ is $C^3$ and $\lambda \in (B_1,1)$, then either $\phi$ is nowhere differentiable and
+We expand some details in the proof given in \cite{kaplan1984}. \begin{theorem}[Theorem B in \cite{kaplan1984}] Let $F$ be the skew product $($\ref{F}$)$ with $k=2$ and $\phi$ be the function defined in $($\ref{phi}$)$.
+If $p$ is $C^3$ and $\lambda \in (B_1,1)$, then either $\phi$ is nowhere differentiable and

 or $\phi$ is $C^1$ and $\mathrm{dim(graph}(\phi))=2$. \end{theorem}

 \begin{proof} Recall that $\phi$ restricted to the unstable manifold is a $C^1$ function (see Proposition \ref{maior}) and when all Fourier coefficients of $g_1$ are null, $\phi_1$ is $C^1$, so in this case $\phi$ is $C^1$ and $\mathrm{dim(graph}(\phi))=2$.
 If there exists a non-zero Fourier coefficient of $g_1$, then there exist $C_1,C_2>0$, as in the proof of Theorem \ref{kaplanthmA}, and $K_1>0$ given by Proposition \ref{maior}, such that